Hibernia Real Estate Group achieves full occupancy at 2 Cumberland Place

 In the first instance, Experian plc (represented by John Shannon of C&W), an American— Irish multinational credit reporting company, has signed a 10-year lease for the entire second floor extending to approximately 816 sq m (8,785 sq ft).

-The first floor meanwhile has now been let to Castlelake Advisors (Ireland) Limited, who are an aircraft leasing and financing company.
+The first floor meanwhile has now been let to Castlelake Aviation Holdings (Ireland) Limited, who are an aircraft leasing and financing company.
 They have taken approximately 808 sq m (8,697 sq ft) on a 15-year term.

 Castlelake and Experian join a strong line-up of existing occupiers in the building including, Electroroute, BGC, 3M and Invesco.